Chinnam-Narendra-Prasad/CASHPOINT-TRANSACTION-SYSTEM/1_Requirements/Readme.md

 # Requirements
 ## Introduction
- -The Cash Point network will work together with the software provided by the banks, where banks have defined interfaces for the communication. -- TBD
+ -The Cash Point network will work together with the software provided by the banks, where banks have defined interfaces for the communication. --

 ## Research
 ![Description](https://github.com/Chinnam-Narendra-Prasad/CASHPOINT-TRANSACTION-SYSTEM/blob/main/model.png)